fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

    - In the bank account where you received the payment, click on the transaction
    - Select "Match"
    - Choose the invoice and add a line for the difference (overpayment)
-   - Assign the category "Overpayments received"
+   - Assign the category "Overpayment received"

 3. Refund the client:
    - Pay your client back from the bank account
    - Select the refund transaction in the bank account
-   - Assign the "Overpayments received" category
+   - Assign the "Overpayment received" category

-This process ensures the overpayments received account reflects a net zero balance.
+This process ensures the overpayment received account reflects a net zero balance.

 ### How do I record bad debts in Fiskl?